 Consuming more dietary fiber also reduces toxin burden by binding toxins in your digestive tract before they can be absorbed.
 There’s also some evidence that eating probiotic-rich foods like yogurt helps your body detoxify by removing heavy metals.

-Watch How You Cook Your Food
+Reduce Dietary Toxins Tip #7: Watch How You Cook Your Food

-Cooking meat to high temperatures by grilling or deep frying produces hydrocarbons and toxins like heterocylic amines (HCAs) that are linked with an increased risk for cancer.
+Cooking meat to high temperatures by grilling or deep frying produces hydrocarbons and toxins like heterocyclic amines (HCAs) that are linked with an increased risk for cancer.
 Choose cooking methods where the meat is exposed to moisture and marinate meat in an acidic marinade before cooking it.
 This reduces the amount of HCAs produced when meat is exposed to high temperatures.

 The Bottom Line?